 The parents and education experts we talked to agree on one thing: It’s critical to involve teens in the financial conversation from early on.
 It’s easy to get caught up in the excitement and not look at the financial realities.
 “College is ridiculously expensive, especially for kids coming from Hawai‘i.
-It’s important to find out what the price tag is and what resources they have to minimize the cost,” says Kellee Hearther, a mother in the midst of a college-search process for the second time.
+It’s important to find out what the price tag is and what resources they have to minimize the cost,” says Kellee Hearther, a mother who last year completed a college-search process for the second time.
 “I’ve spent hours and hours on the internet myself looking for scholarships.”

 The biggest provider of student aid in the country is the office of Federal Student Aid, which handles loans, grants and work-study programs to the tune of $150 billion each year.
 Other sources include state aid, aid from colleges and aid from nonprofits and private organizations, like Rotary or Lions clubs.